MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/extending-urs-step-by-step.md

 <a name="retrieve-resources-query-configuration"></a>
 ### Retrieve Resources Query Configuration

-> For the below steps, it is helpful to use a text editor that supports XML syntax highlighting to make your changes, and then paste your changes back into the Universal Resource Scheduling editor.
+> [!TIP] For the below steps, it is helpful to use a text editor that supports XML syntax highlighting to make your changes, and then paste your changes back into the Universal Resource Scheduling editor.

-The Retrieve Resources Query configuration is a [UFX Query](./Universal-FetchXML.md) used by the Resource Matching API.
+The Retrieve Resources Query configuration is a [UFX Query](universal-fetchxml.md#ufx-queries) used by the Resource Matching API.
 It takes as input the values entered in the Filter panel and dynamically constructs the correct FetchXML to find matching resources.

 > Below are the new snippets added to the Retrieve Resources Query to match and order by the Resources' Languages.